Eagle Mode

 ln -s ../lib/eaglemode/include/* .

-3.2 FreeBSD
+3.2 Cygwin

-Rebase DLL's!
+Rebase DLLs!

-After installing Eagle Mode on Cygwin, and before starting it for the first time, you must rebase all Cygwin DLL's including those of Eagle Mode.
+After installing Eagle Mode on Cygwin, and before starting it for the first time, you must rebase all Cygwin DLLs including those of Eagle Mode.
 Please get familiar with the rebaseall program.
 The basic steps are as follows (remember to replace the paths according to your installation):

 Quit all programs, stop the "CYGWIN cygserver" service (if running), open a Windows Command box and type these commands: